310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% bubble Chiaki serious %}
 Well, either way, I’m starting to see the picture.

-That’s why Kanata once again got a request from the Okinawan people— or rather, from the worshippers who believe in him, right?
+That’s why Kanata once again received a request from the Okinawan people— or rather, from the worshippers who believe in him, right?
 {% endbubble %}

 {% bubble Midori yare %}